-Black Friday and Cyber Monday are round the corner.
+Black Friday and Cyber Monday are around the corner.
 Are you ready?

 Black Friday and Cyber Monday are the two most important retail days of the year, but not keeping your customers safe could spell disaster for your e-commerce business.

 Taking steps to make the payments experience as secure as possible will help you make the most of this golden opportunity.
 More importantly, you’ll build a relationship of trust that’ll help you win your customers’ loyalty and repeat business for many years to come.